Benjamin-Joe/klara-art/README.md

 as to what works well and what doesn't work very well.
 Bellow are images of the wireframes I created for this project.
 <br>
+Change To wireframes:
+I decided to remove the portfolio page as I felt like it could all be said within the about section of the website

 ![Home Wireframe](readme/KlarartHomepage.png)